Nutn0n/FunRandom/README.md

 When you run the command Facebook will renew the OG Debug but only once.
 You have to run the script in loop by using command ```watch -n 5 **your command here**``` to execute the command every 5 seconds.

+- Open terminal (server or local)
+- run the command

 You may run this command on your own server and let the command keep running in the background using your favourite screening application.

 ## Example of Open Graph Object Renew command.